-Depression can be treated.
+Depression can be managed and treated.
 And, you are not alone in how you are feeling.
-According to the Centers for Disease Control and Prevention, about one in ten adults in the United States report depression at varying levels.
+According to the Centers for Disease Control and Prevention, about one in 10 adults in the United States report depression at varying levels.
 Symptoms of depression can look different in everyone, from feeling sad and down, to feeling aggressive and angry.

 Check out this article about what depression is and how it differs from occasional sadness.
 As with most health concerns, recognizing the condition is the first step to successful treatment.